python-sdbus/python-sdbus/docs/asyncio_api.rst

         :async:

         Pings the remote object using dbus.
-        Usefull to test if remote object is alive.
+        Useful to test if remote object is alive.

     .. py:method:: dbus_machine_id()
         :async: